 Squarespace allows you to build impactful and chic websites with an intuitive interface that anyone can use.
 Squarespace’s usual customers include designers, photographers, artists, bloggers.

-This makes Squarespace your go-to platform if you want to make your site look capital-intensive and custom-built.
+This makes Squarespace your go-to eCommerce platforms if you want to make your site look capital-intensive and custom-built.
 To this end, it can be overwhelming for some to use.

 Squarespace struggles when it comes to features.
 It has limited payment options, lacks important options for scaling business and is limited from a coding POV.